Saturday, 12 May 2012

 A centimeter to the left

-Would not be here to see the sunset
+Would not be here to see the

 Or have myself a time